moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/moveit_task_constructor.rst

 What is MoveIt Task Constructor?
 --------------------------------

-| The MoveIt Task Constructor framework helps break down complex planning tasks to multiple interdependent subtasks.
+| The MoveIt Task Constructor (MTC) framework helps break down complex planning tasks to multiple interdependent subtasks.
-| The MTC framework uses MoveIt to solve the subtasks.
+| MTC uses MoveIt to solve the subtasks.
 Information from the subtasks are passes through the InterfaceState object.

 .. image:: ./_static/images/mtc_task.png